yadayadajaychan/dank-memer-trivia-scraper/README.md

 ### TODO:

-- create bot command to query database, see status, etc.
 - threading on dank.py to automate dank memer commands and query database for trivia
 - integrate scripts together